ddribin/mercurial_keyring/README.txt

 ===============================

-Edit either repository-local ``.hg/hgrc``, or ``~/.hgrc`` and set there all standard email and smtp properties, including smtp username, but without smtp password.
+Edit either repository-local ``.hg/hgrc``, or ``~/.hgrc`` and set there all standard email and smtp properties, including SMTP username, but without SMTP password.
 For example:

 ::